-With the support of New Zealand’s top teachers and researchers, world-class facilities and Victoria’s capital city connections, postgraduate study in the Faculty of Humanities and Social Sciences is an enriching and career-enhancing experience.
+With the support of New Zealand’s top teachers and researchers, world-class facilities and Victoria University of Wellington’s capital city connections, postgraduate study in the Faculty of Humanities and Social Sciences is an enriching and career-enhancing experience.

 The Faculty offers a wide variety of postgraduate qualifications, ranging from certificates and diplomas to honours, Master's programmes and PhDs across the spectrum of Humanities and Social Science disciplines.

-A number of specialist qualifications are also offered, spanning subjects as diverse as Museum and Heritage Practice, Strategic Studies and TESOL to Political Science and Music Therapy.
+A number of specialist qualifications are also offered, spanning subjects as diverse as Museum and Heritage Practice, Strategic Studies and TESOL to Political Science, Intercultural Communication and Applied Translation and Music Therapy.